mnot/redbot/CONTRIBUTING.md

 * `make test` - run the tests

-### Before you Submit
+### Before you submit

 The best way to submit changes to REDbot is through a pull request.
 A few things to keep in mind when you're doing so:

-* Please follow [PEP8](https://www.python.org/dev/peps/pep-0008/); that means four spaces, not tabs :)
-* That said, our convention for line length is **100 characters**.
+* Run `make tidy`
-* Check your code with [pylint](https://www.pylint.org).
+* Check your code with `make lint`.
 It doesn't need to be a perfect 10, but please make sure indentation and whitespace are OK and it doesn't complain about anything major.
 * Every new header and every new `Note` should have a test covering it.

 If you're not sure how to dig in, feel free to ask for help, or sketch out an idea in an issue first.

+### Intellectual property

+By contributing code, bugs or enhancement requests to this project (whether that be through pull requests, the issues list, Twitter, e-mail or other means), you are licensing your contribution under the [project's terms](LICENSE.md).